Kaiyrkhan/HCIA-Datacom/Eth-Trunk_MSTP.md

 display lacp statistics eth-trunk 1
 ```

-# Eth-Trunk and MSTP Configuration in a Production Environment
+# Eth-Trunk and MSTP configuration in a Production Environment

 **HQ-D1 and HQ-D2**